-The cytogenetics and Down syndrome resource is funded by an NICHD/NIH contract; first-time users are required to fill out a request form for mice.
+The cytogenetics and Down syndrome resource is funded by an NICHD/NIH contract; users are required to fill out a request form for mice.
 Please complete and submit the request form to NIH.
 Your order must be placed with our Customer Service Department by phone at 1-800-422-MICE or (207) 288-5845, or by fax to 207-288-6150.

 This resource is supported by NICHD contract #275201000006C-3-0-1.
 Please reference this funding from the National Institute of Child Health and Human Development/NIH in citations acknowledging use of the resource.